abstractqqq/dsds/README.md

 # Welcome to the DSDS

 This package is in pre-alpha stage.
 Please read CONTRIBUTING.md if you are a developer interested in contributing to this package.
-This package requires the latest version of Polars.

-Welcome to DSDS, an alternative data science package that aims to be an improvement over a subset of the following packages: sklearn, categorical encoder, and feature_engine, primarily in the following areas:
+A general purpose traditional data science package for large and scalable data operations.
+It aims to be an improvement over a subset of functionalities in other packages like Scikit-learn, category_encoders, or feature engine, etc. The primary focus right now is:

-1. Providing practical feature prescreen (immediate detection and removal of useless featuers, data profiling, etc.)
+1. Providing practical feature prescreen (immediate detection and removal of useless featuers, data profiling, over time report etc.)
 2. Fast and furious feature selection and engineering using simple methods.
 It has significantly faster F-score, MRMR, mutual_info_score, better feature extraction APIs, etc.
-3. Cleaner pipeline construction and management, much easier to create customer "transformers" (All Polars Expressions under the hood)
+3. Cleaner pipeline construction and management, much easier to create custom "transformers" (All Polars Expressions under the hood)
-4. Consistent API with intuitive argument names and examples for not-easy-to-explain stuff.
+4. Consistent API with intuitive argument names and extensive docstring and examples for not-easy-to-explain stuff.
-5. Most features are compatible with both Polars DataFrame and LazyFrames
-6. Functional interface and fully typed functions for a better developer experience.
+5. Functional interface and fully typed functions for a better developer experience.
 No mixins, no multiple inheritance.
 No classes.
 Just Polars.
-7. Even more performance for all of the above with the power of Rust!
+6. Better performance and faster iteration and less reliance on expensive VMs

+At this moment, it will not include traditional data science models, like SVM, random forest, etc. This may change once in the future when the Rust side of data science models catch up.

 DSDS is built around your favorite: [Polars Dataframe](https://github.com/pola-rs/polars)